artreimus/artreimus/README.md

 -------------------
 ## 😄 About Me
-<p align="left">I am a recent graduate of Computer Engineering from Mapua University with a strong foundation in full-stack development, artificial intelligence, embedded systems, and user experience design.
-I aim to meaningfully contribute to the development of innovative, user-friendly, and visually appealing products that truly meet customer needs. </p>
+<p align="left">I am a developer at IBM specializing in full-stack development and artificial intelligence.
+My goal is meaningfully contribute to the development of innovative, user-friendly, and visually appealing products that truly meet customer needs. </p>

 -------------------
 ## 🤝🏻 Connect with Me